latest nhpb_banner 1__compressed

 Charity organizations that provide electric or light bill help

-Community Action Agencies are local, non-profit organizations that help the low-income, poor, unemployed and people in need.
+Community Action Agencies are local, non-profit organizations that help the low-income, poor, unemployed and people in need or that have no income.
 These organizations often administer as well as accept applications for various energy assistance programs, including LIHEAP.
 The agencies can also refer you to additional resources in your local area.
 Read more on how to get utility bill assistance from community action agencies.

 Dollar Energy Fund is a charity run energy bill assistance program.
 Several states, including WV, TN, PA, OH, MD, CA, TN, CT, TX, KY and VA participate in this charitable program.
 The service relies on donations.
 Hundreds of thousands of people have received grants for paying their utility as well as heating bills from the Dollar Energy Fund.